-Smoke spread is the most common cause of death or injury in a fire situation.
+Smoke spreading is the most common cause of death or injury in a fire situation.
 In fact, it is much more likely to cause harm than the fire itself.
-As such, it is required of most fire doors, particularly those designed to preserve an escape route, to provide a degree of smoke control as well as preventing the fire from spreading.
+As such, it is requirement for most fire doors, particularly those designed to preserve an escape route, to provide a degree of smoke control as well as preventing the fire from spreading.

 Fire doors are a vital component of the fire safety order (2005) which came into effect in October 2006.
 Their main uses are to protect the escape routes in the event of a fire and to provide a degree of compartmentalisation to stop the fire from spreading.

 There has been many cases where a person has fallen unconscious whilst trying to escape a building, and an automatic fire door has provided the fire brigade with enough time to rescue the person before the fire or smoke spreads.
 Without fire doors, a fire will spread much more quickly around your building and will put people’s lives in danger.

 If you are interested in our fire doors and furniture, please contact us on: 01785 252568.